openrestaurant/docs/docs/installation.md

 composer require commerceguys/zone
 ```

-**Step 3:** You can now proceed with the installation by visiting http://example.com.
+**Step 3:** You may now proceed with the installation by visiting http://example.com.